-The results of find minimum() and find maximum() functions should be assigned to two different pointers.
-The content of the nodes should be displayed only after the main() function checks if both of the pointer store a value different than NULL.
+Usually the results of find_minimum() and find_maximum() functions should be assigned to two different pointers.
+The content of the nodes should be displayed only after the main() function verifies that both of the pointers store values different than NULL.
 But another approach can also be taken, which is demonstrated in the previous slide.
-The main() function checks if the tree is not empty (1st line) before the former functions are called.
+The main() function checks that the tree is not empty (1st line) before the functions are called.
 If so, then the functions will return addresses of existing nodes for sure.
-Please note, how the functions are called (3rd and 5th lines).
-Both those functions return addresses of existing nodes that can be directly used for accessing the value fields of those nodes.
+Please notice, how the functions that can be directly used for accessing the value fields of those nodes.

-'''

-int key;
+1 int key;

-1

-scanw("%d",&key);

-2
+2 scanw("%d",&key);

-struct tree_node result = find_node(root,key);
+3 struct tree_node result = find_node(root,key);

-3

-if(result) {
+4 if(result) {

-4

-printw("The value associated with the key %d is %c\n",
+5 printw("The value associated with the key %d is %c\n",

-5

-result->key, result->value);
+6 result->key, result->value);

-6

-refresh():

-7
+7 refresh();

-getch();

-8
+8 getch();

-erase();

-9
+9 erase();

-delete node(&root,key);

-10

-print keys(root,COLS/2,1,20);

-11
+0 delete_node(&root,key);

+1 print_keys(root,COLS/2,1,20);

-refresh();
+2 refresh();

-12

-getch();

-13
+13 getch();

-}
+4 }

-14

-'''

-The code from the previous slide asks user to input a key which is then searched in the BST (2nd line).
-If the key is found by the find node() function then the content of the node that stores it is displayed on the screen (lines no. 5 and 6).
-Next, the node is removed from the tree (10th line) and the keys stored in the BST are displayed in a way that shows the shape of the tree (11th line).
+The code from the previous slide asks the user to input a key which is then searched in the BST (2nd line).
+If the key is found by the find_node() function then the content of the node that stores it is displayed on the screen (lines no. 5 and 6).
+Next, the node is deleted from the tree (10th line) and the keys stored in the BST are displayed in a way that shows the shape of the tree (11th line).

 The program, that is available on the course's web page, uses a macro called RECURSIVE, which is a marker.
-If it is defined at the beginning of the program code or as a compilation option, then in the compiled program only the recursive functions that implement some of the BST operations will be used.
-Otherwise the iterative functions will be used.
+If it is defined at the beginning of the program or as a compilation option, then in the compiled program only the recursive functions that implement some of the BST operations will be used.
+Otherwise, only the iterative functions will be applied.